 Maybe your meeting is on the smaller size, either by attendance, budget, or both.
 Frisco has dozens of select-service hotels for smaller associations or overflow options, conveniently located near all of the major attractions.
 We can also offer you a long list of memorable offsite venues that are unique to the area.

 But wait, there’s more!
 (Queue the infomercial guy.)
-By now you’ve heard that PGA of America is relocating its headquarters to Frisco.
-The 600-acre, mixed-use development will feature two championship golf courses, a short course, and the Omni PGA Frisco Resort (opening in 2023 with more than 500 rooms and suites and over 127,000 square feet of indoor and outdoor meeting and event space).
+By now you’ve heard that PGA of America relocated its headquarters to Frisco.
+The 600-acre, mixed-use development features two championship golf courses, a short course, and the Omni PGA Frisco Resort, which opened in 2023 with more than 500 rooms and suites and over 127,000 square feet of indoor and outdoor meeting and event space.

 The Dallas Cowboys chose to build their World Headquarters here too, appropriately named The Star.
-There, residents and visitors dine, play, and even stay, if they like, at the on-site Omni Frisco Hotel.
+There, residents and visitors dine, play, and even stay, if they like, at the on-site Omni Frisco Hotel at The Star.
 It’s an entertainment district as much as it is an opportunity to absorb Dallas Cowboys culture, maybe catch a glimpse of Jerry Jones giving comments at a press conference or watch the team at training camp.

 “In Frisco, we’re growing so much, so quickly, and it’s always changing,” shares Christina.
 “We have new things coming all the time.
 Every time your group meets, there will be something new to experience.”

-For example, Frisco’s new 158,000-square-foot public library will open in 2022.
-The not-even-open but already award-winning library will be something to behold, but for meeting planners, the building will offer indoor and outdoor meeting space.
+For example, Frisco’s new 158,000-square-foot public library is something to behold, but for meeting planners, the building offers indoor and outdoor meeting space.

 Work, stay, and play.